buahaha/spacemail/classes/esi/docs/Api/CorporationApi.md

 Get corporation information

-Public information about a corporation  --- Alternate route: `/v3/corporations/{corporation_id}/`  --- This route is cached for up to 3600 seconds
+Public information about a corporation  --- Alternate route: `/dev/corporations/{corporation_id}/`  Alternate route: `/v4/corporations/{corporation_id}/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php